mw0/gcp/README.md

 Most of the time, &gt; 75%, is spent pre-processing images (re-sizing and subtracting training pixel averages), with the time required to push those images through the neural network only about 1% of the total.
 Clearly, the GPUs are used to great advantage in the neural network, but are not employed when re-sizing the images.

 Generating the isolation forest trees and extracting anomaly scores for the three feature sets typically takes 10-20% of the total time.
-If you run this yourself, you may find that the greatest time required is that to upload your images in the first place.
+If you run this yourself, you may find that the greatest time required is that to upload your images in the first place!